Knowing how to refinish hardwood floors will ensure this beautiful material looks its best throughout its long lifetime.

 ‘Floorboards take a lot of abuse, especially where they are in hallways or other well-used areas.
 Moisture, grit and debris brought in from outside will quickly cause damage,’ says Roger Hunt, Period Living's renovation expert and author of Old House Handbook.
 It is possible to restore and refinish hardwood floors on a DIY basis, while a good carpenter can make more substantial repairs.

-Hardwood floors may be made from one of a number of different timbers, but oak is the most popular.
+Hardwood floors may be made from one of a number of different woods, but oak is the most popular.
 You may also have softwood floors, such as pine, which can usually be restored using the same methods.
-The boards come in different forms too, from simple planks to parquet blocks and tongue-and-groove boards.
+The boards come in different forms too, from simple planks to parquet blocks and tongue and groove boards.

 Should I sand my hardwood floors?